9 tips to manage self loathing

 So what can you do to support yourself during these times?
 Here are a few simple suggestions to manage self-loathing:

-2. Spend a few moments journaling when you get up in the morning.
+- Spend a few moments journaling when you get up in the morning.
 Include a few paragraphs on how you are feeling (what you feel good about as well as what you are being challenged by) as well as three to seven affirmations to help support you and combat any negative emotions or limiting beliefs.
-For more information on limiting beliefs, download my free ebook 'Thrive In Life' here
+For more information on limiting beliefs, download my free starter kit' here

-4. During your day practise deep mindful breathing to ground yourself and your emotions throughout your day.
+- During your day practise deep mindful breathing to ground yourself and your emotions throughout your day.
 This could include deep mindful breathing driving to work with eyes open and 5 minutes of deep mindful breathing with eyes closed during your lunch break.
-For more information on deep breathing techniques download my free ebook 'Thrive In Life' here
+For more information on deep breathing techniques download my free 'starter kit' here

 If you need further support, please reach out and get in contact with me.